-Our mission is to promote the health & wellness of all mothers for the benefit of children, families and communities.
+Our mission is to promote maternal health & wellness for the benefit of children, families and communities.

-Our vision is to empower low-income moms with mindfulness tools, positive discipline, and strong leadership skills so they can create safe and healthy home environments as a gateway to success for their children.
+Our vision is to empower low-income moms with mindfulness tools, physical wellness practices such as yoga and Zumba, and effective parenting / communication skills so they can establish safe and healthy home environments as a gateway to success for their children.

 Our goal is to serve all moms, regardless of socio-economic status.
-We offer free services for disadvantaged mothers in East Palo Alto and Half Moon Bay, CA. We believe that by supporting the leaders of the family – the “Chief Emotional Officers”, we are helping children feel safe and secure in their own homes, thereby giving these children a greater chance to live a fulfilling and successful life.
+We currently offer free wellness programs for disadvantaged mothers in East Palo Alto and Half Moon Bay, CA. We believe that by supporting the leaders of the family – the “Chief Emotional Officers” – we are helping children feel safe and secure in their own homes, thereby giving these children a greater chance to experience a nurturing and healthy home environment and to live a fulfilling and successful life.

 We are deeply grateful for the generous support of our donors, working in partnership with us to promote a culture of wellness.